Dunwoody slows pace on proposed law to add protections for cyclists, pedestrians

 Councilmember Tom Lambert, sponsor of the legislation, voted against deferral because he wanted to vote Oct.
 14. Councilmember Pam Tallmadge was absent.

-The proposed VRU would mirror much of what the state law says when it comes to protecting cyclists and pedestrians, such as ticketing a motorist for not stopping for pedestrians in a crosswalk.

-The proposed VRU prohibits motorists from throwing objects at cyclists, of driving too close to try to intimidate them and of turning right in front of them.
+The law would mirror much of what the state law says when it comes to protecting cyclists and pedestrians, such as ticketing a motorist for not stopping for pedestrians in a crosswalk.
+It prohibits motorists from throwing objects at cyclists, of driving too close to try to intimidate them and of turning right in front of them.

-Dunwoody’s proposed ordinance adds enhanced penalties for violators.
+The city’s version adds enhanced penalties for violators.
 They could be sentenced to up to six months in jail, made to pay up to a $1,000 fine and have their driver’s license suspended.
 The penalties could be waived if the motorist takes a court-mandated driving class.

 Mayor Denis Shortal said at the Oct.
 14 meeting he thought the penalties were too severe, especially for first-time offenders.
 Teaching local residents about the law would be hard, he said.
 Teaching the law to those passing through the city would also be a challenge, he said.